Petaling Jaya: Economy

 In 2004, Giant Hypermarket commenced operations in Kelana Jaya.
 This complex houses the Giant Hypermarket and some shops to create a more shopping centre style.
 It was easily accessed off the Damansara–Puchong Expressway.
 It was eventually closed down permanently on 26 November 2023 as the land was bought by a developer to make way for a new condominium.
 Located right opposite across the LDP is Paradigm Mall, which opened in mid-2012.
 Paradigm Mall was developed by WCT on the former Kelana Jaya garbage landfill.

+More recently in 2025, Petaling Jaya continued experiencing rapid commercial development with the opening of Sunway Square Mall in Bandar Sunway.
+The mall (that was previously pet-friendly) houses Southeast Asia's largest 24-hour bookstore: The Library by BookXcess.
+On 3 December 2025, Hextar World at Empire City opened its door to the public and boasts an indoor ice rink and aims to be a cultural, creative and entertainment hub in Damansara.

 Cambridge Analytica claimed to have an office in Kota Damansara; checks shown that the reported address was used for residential purpose.

 Properties in Petaling Jaya

 Active property developers in Petaling Jaya are PKNS, Sunway Bhd, Tropicana Bhd, AmCorp, Mah Sing Group and Guocoland as well as many others.
 Due to the size of Petaling Jaya township, property development in the area also includes small to medium-sized developers such as Sri Aman Development and Nusmetro.

 Before the rapid development and commercialisation of Petaling Jaya, there were only a handful of residential developments that comprises mostly low to medium-cost apartments as well as terrace houses.
 By 2005, luxurious condominiums, semi-detached houses, and bungalows are a common sight within the area.
 These high-end properties are mostly located at Bukit Gasing, Section 16 & 17, SS7 Kelana Jaya, and more recent ones such as Tropicana, and Ara Damansara.